Exploring Natural Language Processing: A tale of two ways to leverage corpus analysis

 About Author

-Ali Dixon
+Ali Dixon Ricke

 Senior Associate Product Marketing Manager, SAS AI

-Ali Dixon is an Senior Associate Product Marketing Manager for AI at SAS.
+Ali Dixon Ricke is a Senior Associate Product Marketing Manager for AI at SAS.
 She leads product marketing for SAS Visual Text Analytics and SAS Analytics Pro.
 Ali is a strategic marketer in the Marketing Associate Rotational Program with experience on Partner Marketing and the Global Customer Advisory Board & Product Strategy team.
 She has an MBA with a concentration in analytics from Baylor University.
 She also has a MA in Ministry Leadership from Southeastern Seminary and a BA in Journalism and Mass Communication with a concentration in Public Relations from UNC-Chapel Hill.
 Ali's passion for innovation, leadership, and service has led her to participate in social impact initiatives around the world.

 Related Posts